EG-Digital-Opportunity/digitalopp/readme.md

-# Egypt Digital Opportunity Machine Learning Opportunity
+# Egypt Digital Opportunity Machine Learning
 This is an evolving repoistory to share links, materials and notebooks to help trainees to learn more and succeed with their Machine Learning endeavor.

 ## FAQ